Indonesia cracks down on cheap fares to boost airline safety

 Its safety record, however, has been patchy and in 2007 the European Commission banned all Indonesia-based airlines from flying to the European Union after a series of accidents.

-Exemptions to that ban have since been granted to some carriers, including Garuda Indonesia (GIAA.JK) and AirAsia.
+Exemptions to that ban have since been granted to some carriers, including Garuda Indonesia and AirAsia.

 Since the AirAsia crash, the transport ministry has reassigned some officials and tightened rules on pre-flight procedures, though ministry official Mohammad Alwi said the new pricing rule had no connection with the accident and that authorities had taken the decision some time earlier.